NucleusEngineering/serverless/.journey/tutorial.neos.md

 familiarize yourself with the code.
 </walkthrough-editor-open-file>

-Also have a look at the dependencies reference in the GO module.
+Also have a look at the dependencies reference in the Go module.
 You can navigate to it's [upstream repository](https://github.com/helloworlddan/tortune) to figure out what it does.

 Once you've understood what's going on, you can try to run that app directly in Cloud Shell, running the following in the terminal: